World Breaker: Production

-In October 2023, Nat McCormick of The Exchange production company said that Brad Anderson would be directing a science fiction action film titled Worldbreaker with Joshua Rollins writing the screenplay.
+In October 2023, Nat McCormick of The Exchange production company said that Brad Anderson would be directing a science fiction action film titled World Breaker, with Joshua Rollins writing the screenplay.

 In February 2024, Luke Evans and Milla Jovovich joined the cast in undisclosed roles, and Billie Boullet was cast as their daughter the following month along with Mila Harris.

 Filming

 Principal photography began on March 13, 2024, in Northern Ireland, and wrapped on April 22.

 Release

 In May 2024, Signature Entertainment acquired UK and Irish distribution rights to the film from the Exchange at the Marché du Film, planning to release the film sometime in 2025.
 The film was first released in the Philippines on November 5, 2025.
+Aura Entertainment released the film in the United States on January 30, 2026.
+Signature Entertainment released the film digitally in the United Kingdom on March 7.

+Reception

+Nicholas Brooks of CBR gave the film a rating of 5/10 and he wrote: "World Breaker feels like half of a movie, or an extended short film that serves more as a teaser for this universe and its characters without much depth".

+Ben Kenigsberg of The New York Times wrote a negative review of the film, simply saying that: "January movies don’t come duller".

+Matthew Jackson of Bloody Disgusting rated the film 2.5/5 and wrote: "Like its lead character, a girl on the brink of battle, it’s a film trapped between inaction and the final charge, and we’re trapped right along with it".

+Nathaniel Muir of AIPT gave positive feedback on the film and said: "Boullet and Evans are fine in their respective roles, but it always feels like the story has more to say.
+This is seen most in the final act of World Breaker".